 - The Edgworth Admissions record states that Mary Ann and Katie’s father died in February 1905.
 They couldn’t be referring to William WALTON as he had died 6 years earlier, so who was their father?

 I believe that it is William McNAMARA, with whom Mary and her two daughters were boarding in the 1891 census.
-In 1905, a 45 year-old William McNAMARA died in Prescot (GRO ref Prescot 1905 (Jan-Mar), Vol 8b, page 458) and this is in accord with the age of ‘our’ William McNAMARA in the 1891 census and also matches the date mentioned in the Edgworth Admission Register for the death of the girls’ father.
+In 1905, a 45 year-old William McNAMARA died in Prescot (GRO ref Prescot 1905 (Jan-Mar), Vol 8b, page 458), which is in accord with the age of ‘our’ William McNAMARA in the 1891 census and also matches the date mentioned in the Edgworth Admission Register for the death of the girls’ father.